hadley/adv-r/OO-essentials.md

 In source code, you can recognise the creation of S4 classes, generics and methods by the use of `setClass()`, `setGeneric()` and `setMethod()` respectively.
 If a function already exists, `setGeneric()` will turn it into a S4 generic, preserving an existing behaviour: most packages that use S4 well convert existing generics into S4 generics in this way.

 You can get a list of all S4 generics with `getGenerics()`.
-Similarly, you can see all classes with `getClasses()`, but note that this list includes shim classes for some S3 and primitive classes.
+Similarly, you can see all classes with `getClasses()`, but note that this list includes shim classes for some S3 classes and base types.
 Also note that different packages may define different classes with the same name, so functions that list generics, classes or methods will also say which package they're defined in.

 You can list all S4 methods with `showMethods()`, optionally restricting either by generic or by class (or both).
 It's also a good idea to supply `where = search()` to restrict to methods defined by attached packages, not all packages loaded by other packages.